raspberrypi/pico-setup/README.md

 Depending on the board you're using (eg pico2), replace `build_pico` with the relevant build directory (eg `build_pico2`) in the following commands.

-> If you're not using one of the default boards (pico, pico_w, pico2, or pico2_w), you'll need to create a new build directory for your board - you can do this with this command (replace `$board` with the board you are using):
+> If you're not using one of the default boards (pico, pico_w, pico2, or pico2_w), you'll need to create a new build directory for your board - you can do this with this command (replace both instances of `$board` with the board you are using):
 > ```
 > cmake -S . -B build_$board -GNinja -DPICO_BOARD=$board -DCMAKE_BUILD_TYPE=Debug
 > ```